Jayden-boop/WRO-2025/README.md

 ## Assembly

-Assembly

-To prepare the vehicle for the WRO Future Engineers challenge, begin by modifying the K989 1/28 RC chassis to comply with the standards of the competition.
-The original steering system and internal electronics were removed to make space for components with precise control.
+**To prepare the vehicle for the WRO Future Engineers challenge, begin by modifying the K989 1/28 RC chassis to comply with the standards of the competition.
+The original steering system and internal electronics were removed to make space for components with precise control.**

 Printing Parts
 3D printable parts can be found in GitHub's 3d-models folder.
 The parts were printed using — with the following guidelines.
 Material: PLA
-Layer Height:
+Layer Height: ------------
 Infill: 20%
 Infill Pattern: Cubic
 Supports: Yes